Miracle on 34th Street (1994 film): Cast

+Alvin Greenman appeared in the 1947 original.

 Production

 In November 1993, it was announced John Hughes would be writing and producing a remake of Miracle on 34th Street for 20th Century Studios for release during the 1994 Holiday season.
 Voicing his motivations for the remake, Hughes stated he wanted to explore the concept of Kris Kringle coming back to modern times while also carefully handling such a cherished classic.
 Later that month, Les Mayfield was hired to direct the film.
 Fox had previously sought out Mayfield to direct John Hughes' produced Baby's Day Out, but due to a contract with Disney wasn't able to accept.
 According to Richard Attenborough, Mara Wilson's character of Susan Walker was written as a boy in Hughes' initial draft.
 Much of the filming took place in Chicago.
 Wilson recalled that she could relate to her character's dilemma over not believing in Santa Claus because she was Jewish and also did believe in the tooth fairy at the time.

 The New York City based Macy's department store, which was featured in the original film, declined any involvement with this remake, saying "we feel the original stands on its own and could not be improved upon", despite the fact that Macy's allowed their name to be used in prior television remakes in 1955, 1959, and 1973.
 This led to the production creating the fictitious "Cole's" as its replacement which despite the name change was analogous to Macy's including filming the Cole's parade at 77th Street and Central Park West which is the starting point for the Macy's Thanksgiving Day Parade and 34th Street only has one major department store, Macy's.
 Gimbels had ceased operations in 1987; hence it was replaced by the fictional "Shopper's Express".